-The market leader in a fast-growing food category sought out Clarkston’s experience to help them develop a path to a closer relationship with end consumers.
-Clarkston was retained to help the company build a strategy to capitalize on the direct-to-consumer opportunity and to create a new operating model that could be stood up within the year.
+The market leader in a fast-growing food category sought out Clarkston’s experience to help them develop a path to a closer relationship with end consumers and a direct to consumer strategy.
+Clarkston was retained to help the company build a strategy to capitalize on the direct to consumer opportunity and to create a new operating model that could be stood up within the year.
 The team set up out to design the strategy and business model for the new business, built on the strengths of the company and considering the nuances of winning in e-commerce.
 The project delivered a multi-year strategy and plan to launch and scale an e-commerce business that was well-received and immediately greenlighted by the CEO and executive team for implementation.
 As a result, the business was positioned to create deeper relationships with consumers, learn from them, gather data to help grow their total product offering, and guide them to become a market leader in the long-term.

 Founded in the early 90’s, our client had quickly grown from a niche food provider to the market leader in a $5 billion-dollar category.
 After decades of success and growth selling to retailers, the client was looking for new ways to engage with and learn from their consumers, all while growing the top line and maintaining their status as Category Captain.